sparkfun/ColorLCDShield/firmware/Arduino/libraries/ColorLCDShield/README.md

 ###void printLogo(void)
 Prints the SparkFun logo.
 Good example of how to print a bitmap, though!

+###void printBMP(char[2048])
+Prints a bitmap in monochrome on the screen.
+The bitmap can't be larger than 2048 bytes, and must be encoded into C hexadecimal in horizontal order.
+See the printBitmap example for more information.

 ###void on(void)
 Turns the display on.